microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 is converted to the target arithmetic or packed data type if the data types do not match.

+This operation may be called in divergent control flow when storing a thread scope matrix, and must be called in uniform control flow when storing a wave scope matrix.

 #### Matrix::GetThreadVector(uint)

 ```c++